kash-jay/fairwell-nyuad/README.md

 After booking a Zoom H5 recorder and other needed equipment from the Equipment Center, we traveled around C2 collecting sounds to render into complete soundscapes of each of the six locations we included in the site.
 We manually recorded individual sounds like the elevator doors opening and closing (along with the voice that announces it), the rolling ball of the foosball tables in the Baraha, the chirp of crickets at night, a suitcase rolling along the Highline, cars driving along the main road, conversations at the Palms, and music from the speakers in the Marketplace.
 We also supplemented these sounds as needed with clips from the Internet, although we tried to keep these to a minimum to make the soundscapes as accurate as possible.
 Among these clips were sounds of an industrial kitchen with clanging pots and a group of people talking (to create a more lively ambience in the Marketplace soundscape).
 We then edited these sounds together to create six soundscapes.
 Laid overtop of these scapes are the individual musings of students recounting either their favorite memories in each location or a thing they’d miss about the location.
 These stories were collected by Shahd and Naijah, who pulled people aside in C2 and asked them questions.
 The main task of the audio recording process was configuring the volume of each of the individual sounds in post-production.
 Students spoke at varying volume levels and speeds, and their voices had to be adjusted to be heard comfortably by the user.
 Each track (vocal or otherwise) also had to be normalized in relation to those around it, and background noise also had to be removed to eliminate as much cloudy noise as possible and maintain a high quality listening experience.
 Lastly, after creating each soundscape, each one had to be adjusted so that the overall volumes of each were about the same.
 This would ensure a consistent and smooth listening experience over the course of the project.

+## Process: The Website

+### Overview

+The website is what ties everything together, it is a digital space dedicated to celebrating and reminiscing the journey at New York University Abu Dhabi (NYUAD).
+This website aims to encapsulate the essence of NYUAD's environment through an interactive and user-friendly interface, designed to cater to both current students and alumni.

+### File Structure

+The website comprises various files, each serving a unique purpose in the overall functionality and design:

+- `index.html`: This is the main entry point of the website.
+It features a welcoming layout with navigational elements to guide visitors through the site.
+The home page sets the tone with its design and interactive elements.
+- `c2.html`: A supplementary HTML page that potentially showcases a different aspect of the NYUAD experience, like specific events or farewell messages.
+- `style.css`: The Cascading Style Sheets (CSS) file for the website.
+It defines the visual appearance of all elements across the site, ensuring consistency in design and layout.
+This file is crucial for the responsive design, adapting the website to different screen sizes and devices.
+- `index.js`: A JavaScript file associated with `index.html`.
+It enriches the home page with interactive features, enhancing user engagement through dynamic content and functionalities.
+- `c2.js`: A JavaScript file linked to `c2.html`, providing bespoke interactivity for the content on this page.
+It might include scripts for animations, event handling, or data processing specific to the content of `c2.html`.

+### Features

+#### Home Page

+- **Engaging Introduction**: The `index.html` file is crafted to give visitors a warm welcome, featuring the title "Farewell NYUAD" and a start button to invite user interaction.
+- **Intuitive Navigation**: Clear and intuitive navigation aids in exploring different sections of the website effortlessly.

+#### Responsive Design

+- **Adaptive Layout**: The website's design adapts to various devices, ensuring a seamless browsing experience whether on a desktop, tablet, or mobile device.

+#### Interactive Elements

+- **Dynamic Content**: Both `index.js` and `c2.js` scripts contribute to creating a dynamic and interactive user experience.
+These elements might include animations, clickable events, and real-time content updates.

 ## General Design and Interactivity**:
 The general design of the website was inspired by the campus architecture as the buttons take you up and dawn left or right depending on what the audience wants to view.
 One goal we had was to give the audience the feel that they are actually moving around the campus architecture, and so the buttons reflect the actual position of different campus locations in relation to one another.
 The aesthetic theme of the site is also university-related, with NYUAD purple as a background color and a welcoming font used for the buttons.